 “Focus on creating value, and wealth will follow”.

 When we first venture into the workforce (be it an internship or a full time job after graduation), too many of us identify money itself as being of utmost important, and pursue it at all costs.
-Instead, I would recommend focusing your energies instead on creating value (i.e. what can you bring to the table), and always remember that money is just one of the many by-products of creating value.Ever want to ask a Senior everything about his/her experience?
+Instead, I would recommend focusing your energies instead on creating value (i.e. what can you bring to the table), and always remember that money is just one of the many by-products of creating value.[Note for Readers] Are you looking for a degree programme that matches your aspirations?
 Here's your chance to talk to a senior in person.
-On 19Jan at the highly-touted Future Academy, you will be brought around by a senior.
+On 6 Apr at the highly-touted Future Academy, you will be brought around by a senior.
 Registration is free!
 Check it out now to ask questions and engage in discussion!